 Staff ProfileShare This +

 Steve was first elected as 3rd District Alderman in 2009, and re-elected in 2011.
 In April of 2011, he was also selected unanimously as Common Council President, a position he gave up when he was elected Mayor on April 3rd, 2012.
 He is a graduate of Oak Creek High School and the University of Wisconsin-Milwaukee.
 Steve worked in media research for the Nielsen Company for 28 years as a Field Manager, until he was elected Mayor.
-He has been married to his wife Kathleen, who is a teacher at Oak Creek High School and MATC, for 27 years.
-He has two daughters, Katherine and Christina, and a son-in-law Brandon.
+He has been married to his wife Kathleen, who is a teacher at Oak Creek High School and MATC, for 30 years.
+He has two daughters, Katherine and Christina, two son-in-laws, Brandon and Corey, and a grandson Max.

 What is unique about the City of Oak Creek?